robstoll/atrium/.github/ISSUE_TEMPLATE/good_first_issue.md

 Following the things you need to do:

-*domain-robstoll-lib*
-- [ ] implement _foo in xyAssertions.kt by using the `ExpectImpl.feature.extractor...`

-*domain*
+*logic*
 - [ ] extend XyAssertions with a function `foo` (see YzAssertions as a guideline)
-- [ ] modify XyAssertionsBuilder, delegate to xyAssertions (see YzAssertionsBuilder as a guideline)
-- [ ] delegate implementation to robstoll-lib in XyAssertionsImpl (see YzAssertionsImpl as a guideline)
+- [ ] implement _foo in DefaultXyAssertions.kt by using the `ExpectImpl.feature.extractor...`

 *api-fluent*
 - [ ] provide a val which returns `Expect<T>` (see yzAssertions.kt as a guideline)
 - [ ] provide a fun which expects an `assertionCreator`-lambda and returns `Expect<AB>` (see yzAssertions.kt as a guideline)
 - [ ] add `@since 0.14.0` (adapt to current [milestone](https://github.com/robstoll/atrium/milestones)) to KDOC
-- [ ] extend or write a separate Spec named XyFeatureAssertionsSpec in specs-common (see for instance YzFeatureAssertionsSpec) and extend it in atrium-api-fluent-en_GB-common/src/test
+- [ ] extend or write a separate Spec named XyAssertionsSpec in specs-common (see for instance YzAssertionsSpec) and extend it in atrium-api-fluent-en_GB-common/src/test

 *api-infix*
 - [ ] provide a val which returns `Expect<T>` (see yzAssertions.kt as a guideline)
 - [ ] provide a fun which expects an `assertionCreator`-lambda and returns `Expect<AB>` (see yzAssertions.kt as a guideline)
 - [ ] add `@since 0.14.0` (adapt to current [milestone](https://github.com/robstoll/atrium/milestones)) to KDOC
-- [ ] extend or write a separate Spec named XyFeatureAssertionsSpec in specs-common (see for instance YzFeatureAssertionsSpec) and extend it in atrium-api-infix-en_GB-common/src/test
+- [ ] extend or write a separate Spec named XyAssertionsSpec in specs-common (see for instance YzAssertionsSpec) and extend it in atrium-api-infix-en_GB-common/src/test

 ## Non-Code related feature